cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{"enabled":true,"maxUnavailable":2}``
    * - nodeinit.podLabels
-     - Labels to be added to node-init pods
+     - Labels to be added to node-init pods.
      - object
      - ``{}``
    * - nodeinit.priorityClassName
-     -
+     - The priority class to use for the nodeinit pod.
      - string
      - ``""``
    * - nodeinit.resources